 - Parents should allow screen time usage in blocks or ranges of time.

-- Children should be involved in setting screen time rules so you can have a child that can self-regulate with the parents’ help.
+- Older children should be involved in setting screen time rules so they start learning to self-regulate with parents’ help.

-- Children should earn their screen time usage with good behavior.
+- Children should earn their screen time with good behavior.

-- Parents should share the same screen time rules that work for them.
+- Parents should follow the same screen time rules.

-On the contrary, some experts suggest involving the kids to create their own screen time rules.
-Sierra Filucci is one of the experts that encourage kids to be involved in setting limits.
-By doing so, children will feel invested in the rules and are more likely to self-regulate.
-Involving a child also encourages healthy conversation about how they spend their time in front of a screen and healthy self-regulating behaviors on rules that both the parent and child have agreed upon.
+Some parents may prefer to separate screen time into 30-minute blocks or in time frames.
+Moreover, some experts suggest involving older kids in creating their own screen time rules.
+Sierra Filucci is one of the experts who encourage this type of involvement since children feel invested in the rules and are more likely to self-regulate.
+Involving children also encourages healthy conversation about how they spend their time in front of screens.

-Other experts, like Becky Mansfield, suggest making children earn screen time with good behavior, such as finishing their homework or completing chores.
-This is a highly debated topic and many experts argue that rewarding a child with screen time is the same as rewarding a child with a candy bar, resulting in the child wanting it more.
+Other experts, such as Becky Mansfield, suggest making children earn screen time by finishing homework, completing chores, and doing other types of good behavior.
+This topic is highly debated.
+Many experts argue that rewarding a child with screen time is the same as rewarding a child with a candy bar, resulting in the child wanting it more.
 This may lead to the child asking, “If I put my toys away, can I get the iPad?”

-Whichever screen time rules you set in place, it’s important to stay consistent.
+Whichever screen time rules you set, it’s important to stay consistent.
 Avoid swinging between extremes such as not allowing screens one day and back to no limits the next day.

 Most experts agree: Screens should be turned off or put away during meals.

-Dr. Danelle Fisher and experts alike advise against having meals in front of a screen.
-Having screen-free family meals makes room for having quality discussions with your children with everyone’s undivided attention.
+Dr. Danelle Fisher is among the mass of experts advising against meals in front of a screen.
+Screen-free family meals promote quality discussions between parents and children with everyone’s undivided attention.
 Toddlers who are used to having a screen as a distraction while being fed have a much harder time weaning off screens during meals.
 This change can be done gradually.
-You may try to have the TV on but on mute at first, or waiting 10 minutes before putting away a screen if it helps children adjust.
+You may try to have the TV on mute at first, or wait 10 minutes before putting away a screen if it helps children adjust.